 Delete or Archive Unnecessary Data

 Remove old, test, or duplicate records that are no longer needed.
 Examples include outdated Leads, completed Cases, or test Accounts.
-Salesforce’s Mass Delete Records feature or Data Loader can help with bulk deletions.
+Salesforce has a free, built-in bulk deletion tool that most admins don’t know about:

 If the data is needed for compliance or historical reference, archive it externally (like in a database, spreadsheet, or cloud storage) before deleting it from Salesforce.
 Don’t forget to empty the Recycle Bin, because deleted records still count toward storage until they are permanently removed.